Philharmonia

 Rehearsals will be held on Monday evenings from 6:15 – 8:30 pm.
 Musicians are expected to arrive and be prepared to rehearse 15 minutes prior to start time.

-WINTER QUARTER 2024 DETAILS
+SPRING QUARTER 2025 DETAILS

 Rehearsal Location Drop Off/ Pick Up